Rules

 Late Entries: If you fail to turn your film in on time the film will be disqualified from judging.
 If you decide to start the race once the race has already started we will decide case by case if you will be allowed to enter.
 It is best to be there at the beginning so you are on the same page as everyone else.

-Waiver: In order for a team to be eligible for the competition a liability waiver needs to be signed by teams and team members at the time of registration on March 13.
+Waiver: In order for a team to be eligible for the competition a liability waiver needs to be signed by teams and team members at the time of registration on April 10, 2019.
 Forms will be provided at this time and there are no exceptions to this rule.